pimcore/pimcore/doc/Development_Documentation/08_Tools_and_Features/19_Newsletter.md

 ![Editing the email document](../img/newsletter_confirmation_document_editmode.png)

-To define the confirmation url in editmode.
+To define the confirmation URL in editmode.
 You have to add controller / action and token information.
-In the picture, you can see how you would add a token placeholder to the url.
+In the picture, you can see how you would add a token placeholder to the URL.

 ![The email document - a variable placeholder](../img/newsletter_token_url.png)